 Ouro Preto was the regional capital of Minas Gerais until 1897 when the need for expansion, prevented by the local topography, led to the creation of Belo Horizonte.

-The town has kept much of its original charm and is today is famed for its tranquillity, pristine colonial architecture and sacred art, churches and inclined cobblestone streets.
+The town has kept much of its original charm and today is famed for its tranquillity, pristine colonial architecture and sacred art, churches and inclined cobblestone streets.

 Accommodation choices for Ouro Preto

 We’ve selected a range of accommodation options for when you visit Ouro Preto.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.